Compactness of products and commutators of inner projections: Products of inner projections on Products

 \subsection{Acknowledgment}

-Y. Lu was supported by NNSFC (Grant No.12031002), Y. Yang was supported by NNSFC (Grant No.12471117), C. Zu was supported by NNSFC (Grant No.12401151), and the Postdoctoral Researcher Foundation of China (Grant No.GZB20240100).
+Y. Lu was supported by the National Natural Science Foundation of China (Grant No.12031002), Y. Yang was supported by the National Natural Science Foundation of China (Grant No.12471117), C. Zu was supported by the National Natural Science Foundation of China (Grant No.12401151), and the Postdoctoral Researcher Foundation of China (Grant No.GZB20240100).